 Four hours.
-Prerequisites: Either COM 2400 or COM 3210 or COM 3360 or permission of instructor, and successful completion of coursework that satisfies Effective Communication SLOs A & B. An examination of major legal issues facing participants in the mass media, including First Amendment rights, libel and defamation, privacy and open access to government information.
+Prerequisites: Either COM 2400 or COM 3210 or COM 3360 or permission of instructor.
+An examination of major legal issues facing participants in the mass media, including First Amendment rights, libel and defamation, privacy and open access to government information.
 In addition, the course explores ethical principles as they relate to media.
-Gen Ed: EC-C